What Is Drunk Driving?

 Drunk Driving And Addiction Treatment

-Drunk driving may be the symptom of an alcohol addiction.
-Continuing to drink in spite of a DUI conviction or a stint in jail is often a telltale sign of addiction.
+Drunk driving may signify an alcohol addiction.
+Continuing to drink in spite of a DUI conviction or time in jail is often a telltale sign of a larger struggle.

-If you or someone you care about is battling an alcohol addiction, seek help.
+If you or someone you care about is battling an alcohol addiction, know that help is available.
 Inpatient and outpatient treatment programs are available across the country.
 Contact a treatment provider to find available treatment options.